 Chickenpox (Varicella) - Exams and Tests

-Chickenpox (varicella) usually can be diagnosed by the
+Chickenpox usually can be diagnosed based on how the

-chickenpox rash .
-For healthy children, describing the
+chickenpox rash looks.
+For a healthy child, describing the

 rash over the phone to a doctor (rather than visiting the office)

-woman who has chickenpox early in her pregnancy may want to have her
+woman who has had chickenpox early in her pregnancy may want to have her

 fetus checked for birth defects.
 This can be done with